Edward Jones vs Ameriprise 2026: Fee and Service Comparison

 Edward Jones

-• Credentials: Approximately 35% hold CFP designation
+• Credentials: Around 35% hold the CFP designation

 Ameriprise

-• Credentials: Approximately 45% hold CFP designation
+• Credentials: Around 45% hold the CFP designation

 Technology and Digital Experience